the-mind/onlinesecurity.github.io/training/passwordsecurity.md

 ## Password managers
 ![Some good password managers](../images/passwordmanagers.png)

-You can use a password manager like to store your passwords for you.
+You can use a password manager to store your passwords for you.
 The major browsers all have password storage systems, while cloud options like [LastPass](https://www.lastpass.com/) work from any computer with internet access.

 There are pros and cons to this method.